The North American edition of the Sustainable Cleaning Products Summit comprises three dedicated sessions and a training workshop.

 Session 3: Marketing Developments

 The pandemic is causing a major change in consumer behaviour, especially towards cleaning.
 Concerns about COVID-19 are creating a society in which hand sanitizers, disinfectants and detergents are becoming an integral part of our lives.
 The frequency and use of cleaning products is also rising because of homeworking and lockdowns.
 At the same time, consumers are asking greater questions about the health & environmental impacts of the products they buy.
-This session covers such developments with a green lens.
+This session covered such developments with a green lens.